webclinic017/edgedb/docs/resources/guides/deployment/docker.rst

        -v gel-data:/var/lib/gel/data \
        -d geldata/gel

-It is also possible to run an ``gel`` container on a remote PostgreSQL cluster specified by :gelenv:`SERVER_BACKEND_DSN`.
+It is also possible to run a ``gel`` container on a remote PostgreSQL cluster specified by :gelenv:`SERVER_BACKEND_DSN`.
 See below for details.